jayakrithi/Track-cooling-capabilities-azureIoT/README.md

 ﻿# Track-cooling-Capabilities-azureIoT

- This project is inspired from the Azure IoT Learning Path to creating a basic Azure IoT app.
+ This project is inspired from the [Azure IoT Learning Path to creating a basic Azure IoT app](https://docs.microsoft.com/en-us/learn/modules/create-your-first-iot-central-app/1-introduction) .

  ## Objective
  The main objective is to create an application on IoT Central Hub which has the capabilities of tracking mulitple devices from different geo locations.